 FlightStats continues to improve its data coverage and accuracy in Asia, especially in China, Hong Kong and Taiwan, where our coverage exceeded 90% in 2016.
 Improving Asian coverage remains a priority for FlightStats, and we will continue to work with key partners to provide visibility into this important region.

 Middle East and Africa Major Airlines

 This category includes major airlines from the Middle East and Africa regions.
 It includes 8 mainline carriers and 7 network carriers that operated just nearly 1 million flights in 2016.
 The data tracking coverage in this region was set to 85%.
 The table below lists the top 7 airlines ranked by on-time arrival performance.

 FlightStats data tracking coverage in Latin America is more limited than in most other geographies resulting in a shorter list of major carriers.
 In addition, the tracking threshold was set to 80%.
 The top 7 airlines meeting the criteria operated nearly 1.5 million flights in 2016.
 The results are listed in the table below sorted by on-time arrival performance.

 *Flight status coverage threshold set at 80%.

 FlightStats tracks the on-time performance of many of the world’s largest low cost carriers and, therefore, has included an LCC category this year.
 A tracking threshold of 90% was used for this category.
-Note that two of the world’s largest LCCs, easyJet and Ryanair, are not included due to insufficient data tracking coverage.
-This is unfortunate since, based on the available data, both airlines appeared to do very well and we hope to include them in the future.
+A total of 28 airlines were included in the analysis representing just over 4.6 million flights.
+Note that one of the world’s largest LCCs, Ryanair, is not included due to insufficient data tracking coverage.
+This is unfortunate since, based on the available data, it appeared to do very well and we hope to include them in the future.